rozbb/fantastic-snarks-homework/README.md

 Currently, the `card_soundness` test fails.
 This test checks that `PossessionCircuit` actually proves knowledge of the opening to the card commitment.
 Concretely, it checks that `BurnCircuit` is not satisfied if you give it any random opening to a card commitment.
 The reason the test currently fails is because no commitment opening check is performed in `gneerate_constraints`.

 Write below `CHECK #1` a few lines of code that enforce the equality that the claimed card commitment equals the commitment of the secret card inputs.
-The file will have more detail on how to do this.
 Ensure that the `card_soundness` test passes.

+_Hint:_ Take a look at `src/card.rs`, and the [`EqGadget`](https://docs.rs/ark-r1cs-std/0.4.0/ark_r1cs_std/eq/trait.EqGadget.html) trait.

 ## Problem 2: Proving Merkle tree membership in ZK

 Currently, the `tree_soundness` test fails.
 This test checks that `PossessionCircuit` actually proves that the claimed card commitment appears in the Merkle tree.
 Concretely, it checks that `BurnCircuit` is not satisfied if you give it any random Merkle root.
 The reason the test currently fails is because no tree membership check is performed in `generate_constraints`.

 Write below `CHECK #2` a few lines of code that enforce leaf membership in the Merkle tree.
-The file will have more detail on how to do this.
 Ensure that the `tree_soundness` test passes.

-**TODO:** Put more comments describing what to do in these checks
+_Hint:_ take a look at [`PathVar`](https://github.com/arkworks-rs/crypto-primitives/blob/4b3bdac16443096b26426673bff409d4e78eec94/src/merkle_tree/constraints.rs).

 ## Problem 3: Groth16 proofs

 Up until now we've just been symbolically executing the circuits.
-In reality, we want collectors to compute their proof and give it, along with their nullifier, to Lloyd's.
+In reality, we want collectors to compute their proof and give it, along with their serial number, to Lloyd's.
 This involves a few steps:

 1. Lloyd's will generate the CRS for `PossessionCircuit`, and their Pedersen hash constants, and publish both.
 2. Collectors will prove ownership of their card and send the proof and commitment back to Lloyd's.